-In recent test results, the Triad Schools Athletic Building has detected lead in levels exceeding the federal/state action level.
-Samples were taken on June 19th 2019.
+In recent test results taken at the Triad Schools Athletic Building on June 19th 2019, lead in levels exceeding the federal/state action level were detected.
 Lead can cause serious health problems, especially for pregnant women and young children.
 Triad Athletic Building was required to take 5 samples this monitoring period and 1 of the 5 samples collected are above 15 micrograms/L.

 Triad Schools is working with Ohio EPA to correct this issue.
 We have removed the fixtures that tested avobe 15 micrograms/L from service.
 We will also be testing the water for corrosivity and developing and implementing corrosion treatment.